Energetic solutions to rate-independent large-strain elasto-plastic evolutions driven by discrete dislocation flow: Introduction

 \subsection{Energy functionals}

 For the elastic energy we use

 and make the hyperelasticity assumption that

 This is justified on physical grounds by the fact that elastic movements are usually much faster than plastic movements~\cite{DeHossonyRoosMetselaar02,ArmstrongArnoldZerilli09,BenDavidEtAl14}.
 For the elastic energy density $W_e$ we require polyconvexity~\cite{Ball76,Ball02} as well as (mild) growth and continuity conditions.
-In particular, our assumptions will be satisfied for the prototypical elastic energy densities of the form $W_e(E) := \tilde{W}(E) + \Gamma(\det E)$, where $\tilde{W} \colon \R^{3 \times 3} \to [0,\infty)$ is convex, has $r$-growth, and is $r$-concave with a sufficienly large $r > 3$ (depending on the other exponents in the full setup), and $\Gamma \colon \R \to [0,+\infty]$ continuous, convex, and $\Gamma(s) = +\infty$ if and only if $s \leq 0$; see Example~\ref{ex:We} for details.
+In particular, our assumptions will be satisfied for the prototypical elastic energy densities of the form $W_e(E) := \tilde{W}(E) + \Gamma(\det E)$, {which only depend on the elastic part $E = \nabla y P^{-1}$ in the Kr\"{o}ner decomposition.} Here, $\tilde{W} \colon \R^{3 \times 3} \to [0,\infty)$ is convex {or polyconvex}, has $r$-growth, and is $r$-coercive with a sufficiently large $r > 3$ (depending on the other exponents in the full setup).
+Moreover, $\Gamma \colon \R \to [0,+\infty]$ is assumed to be continuous, convex, and $\Gamma(s) = +\infty$ if and only if $s \leq 0$; see Example~\ref{ex:We} for details. {In applications, one usually also requires \emph{frame-indifference} of $W_e$, that is $W_e(QE) = W_e(E)$ for all $Q \in \SO(3), E \in \R^{3 \times 3}$.
+This is satisfied for instance if $\tilde{W}_e(E) = \abs{E}^r$ with $\abs{\frarg}$ the Frobenius norm, yielding a superlinear-growth compressible neo-Hookean material~\cite{Ciarlet88book}.}

 Further, we introduce the \emph{core energy} as